keboola/connection-docs/manipulation/transformations/sandbox/index.md

 **Important:** Currently, this feature is in beta.

-The [Jupyter Notebook](http://jupyter.org/) sandbox with Julia kernel is available as a plain sandbox or for [Julia Transformations](/manipulation/transformations/julia/).
+The [Jupyter Notebook](http://jupyter.org/) sandbox with Julia kernel is available as a plain sandbox or as a sandbox for [Julia Transformations](/manipulation/transformations/julia/).
-It is created the same way as the [RStudio Sandbox](#rstudio-sandbox) and the exact same limitations apply to it.
+It is created the same way as the [RStudio Sandbox](#rstudio-sandbox), and the exact same limitations apply to it.

 {: .image-popup}
 ![Screenshot - Julia Sandbox](/manipulation/transformations/sandbox/julia-sandbox-1.png)